🎮 Reinforcement Learning¶

 -

-The first systematic survey of reinforcement learning for LLMs under data scarcity, proposing a three-level taxonomy organized around data-centric, training-centric, and framework-centric perspectives, covering data pruning/synthesis/compression, trajectory generation/reward engineering/policy optimization, and self-evolution/co-evolution/multi-agent evolution paradigms.
+The first systematic survey of Reinforcement Learning (RL) for LLMs under data scarcity, proposing a three-layer taxonomy: data-centric, training-centric, and framework-centric.
+It covers directions such as data pruning/synthesis/compression, trajectory generation/reward engineering/policy optimization, and self-evolution/co-evolution/multi-agent evolution.

 - Adaptive Instruction Composition for Automated LLM Red-Teaming